nash-io/staking/README.md

 ## Compilation / Build

-The template may be manually compiled from the Python shell as follows
+The smart contract can be compiled from the Python shell as follows:

 ```python
 from boa.compiler import Compiler